microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Add-EntraBetaCustomSecurityAttributeDefinitionAllowedValue.md

 ## Description

-The `Add-EntraBetaCustomSecurityAttributeDefinitionAllowedValues` adds a predefined value for a Microsoft Entra ID custom security attribute definition.
+The `Add-EntraBetaCustomSecurityAttributeDefinitionAllowedValue` adds a predefined value for a Microsoft Entra ID custom security attribute definition.

 In delegated scenarios with work or school accounts, the signed-in user must be assigned a supported Microsoft Entra role or a custom role with the necessary permissions.
 The Attribute Definition Administrator is the only privileged role supported for this operation.